oist/Usiigaci/README.md

 	only cells that did not divide, fusion or lost throughout time lapse is picked up.

 4. Metamorph tracked data

+5. Usiigaci tracked data

+	tracks.csv files are generated from the tracker.
+	One can specify one file, or a folder containing many tracks.csv files.
+Automated data analysis is carried out on all the tracks.csv files.

 of all, since Lineage mapper and Metamorph only provide cell centroids data, the parameters regarding cell area, perimeter and orientation cannot be analyzed (there shouldn't be any error, just lack of data during data analysis and visualization in the notebook)